HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

 - **SliceTiming**:
     - This field is used by fMRIPrep during slice timing correction.
     - It can be populated using the `/utils/get_philips_MB_slicetiming.py` script, assuming you have access to a DICOM file and know the multiband factor (default is 2, as used in our lab).
-    - Note: The script assumes an interleaved, foot-to-head acquisition, and will not work for other types of acquisitions.
+    - **NOTE:** The script assumes an interleaved, foot-to-head acquisition, and will not work for other types of acquisitions.

 - **PhaseEncodingDirection**:
     - This BIDS tag allows tools to undistort images.
     - While the Philips DICOM header distinguishes the phase encoding axis (e.g., anterior-posterior vs. left-right), it does not encode the polarity (A->P vs. P->A).
     - You will need to check at the scanner or consult with Ron whether the polarity is AP or PA, and correct the `?` in the JSON file to `+` or `-`.

-- TODO: add info about NaNs in the JSON file (raw and fmriprep) and how to change them.
+- **TODO:** add info about NaNs in the JSON file (raw and fmriprep) and how to change them.
 NaNs will raise errors during the mriqc workflow.
 See [this](https://groups.google.com/g/mriqc-users/c/0v170KRJoKk), [this](https://github.com/nipreps/mriqc/issues/1089) and [this](https://neurostars.org/t/node-error-on-mriqc-wf-dwimriqc-computeiqms-datasink/29188).

 For more details on Philips DICOM conversion, refer to the following resources: